 Wen is another popular generator manufacturer with multiple-sized generators to meet all types of needs.

 Putting their 56380i generator against the Predator 3500 may be a little bit of a landslide, but I wanted to see just how well it stacks up to a more powerful generator.

-Looking at these two generators and comparing their power ratings will reveal that there is a miniscule difference in power.
+Looking at these two generators and comparing their power ratings will reveal that there is a minuscule difference in power.

-The Wen 56380i edges out the 3500/3000 rating of the Predator with is 3800/3400 watt rating.
+The Wen 56380i edges out the 3500/3000 rating of the Predator with its 3800/3400-watt rating.
 With only a few hundred watts difference, this may not be a huge deciding factor when it comes to these two generators.

 Predator 3500 VS Westinghouse WGen3600V